 Diffusion is the main mechanism of mixing in tumbling mixer.
-The powdered materials to be blended are loaded into the blender container and the movement of the powdered particles occurs by tilting the material beyond angle of repose using gravity to impel flow.
-Different shapes of the diffusion mixer, results in the movement of the material in various planes, which is necessary for rapid mixing.
+The powdered materials to be blended are loaded into the blender container and the movement of the powdered particles occurs by tilting the material beyond the angle of repose using gravity to impel flow.
+Different shapes of the diffusion mixer result in the movement of the material in various planes, which is necessary for rapid mixing.

 The degree of mixing/blending achieved by using tumbling mixer in carrying out a mixing operation is dependent on

-There are several subclasses of tumbler but the popular and commonly used ones are the v-blenders and the double cone blenders.
+There are several sub-classes of tumbler but the popular and commonly used ones are the v-blenders and the double cone blenders.
 Others include Slant cone blenders, cube blenders, Bin Blender, Horizontal/Vertical/Drum Blenders, Static Continuous Blenders, and Dynamic Continuous Blenders.
 They are primarily distinguished by geometric shape and the posited of the axis of rotation.

-Provision of intensifier bar to a V-blender is not devoid of some short comings.
+Provision of intensifier bar to a V-blender is not devoid of some shortcomings.
 These disadvantaged includes;

 Double cone blender has no dead spots mixing and it is easily cleanly after use.
 Double cone blender is not a suitable choice of blender for very fine particles and particles with greater particle size difference due to less shear.

 A cubic mixer is a tumbling mixer suitable for gentle blending of dense powders and granules.
 As the name implies, it consists of a cube-shaped stainless container mounted in a titled manner at the center of the container or hanged from the corner between two trunnions that allows it to rotate about an axis.
 Mixing occurs by sliding of powders on its wall.
 Cubic blender gives mixing in three dimensions (3D) when hanged from the corner.